 People are busy during this time of the year.
-It is OK to remind them about contests or holiday promotions you currently run on your social channels.
+Reminding them about contests or holiday promotions you currently run on your social channels is OK.
 This date is also an excellent time to check how your social campaigns are doing.
 End those that are ineffective and promote those that are showing better results.

-Easily the most insane shopping day of the year!
+It’s easily the most insane shopping day of the year!
 Black Friday is the day when ordinarily timid people become raging monsters.
-If you are a small business owner, there is no point in doing any marketing that day.
-You will most likely be too busy dealing with all the customers in your store.
+There is no point in marketing that day if you are a small business owner.
+Most likely, you will be too busy dealing with all the customers in your store.

 Score!
 Small businesses get their day to strut their stuff.
 So be sure to get in on the fun and use a hashtag like #smallbizsaturday to get more traction on your social channels.
-Many consumers have become wary of big retailers and prefer to support local small businesses instead.
+Many consumers have become wary of big retailers and prefer supporting local small businesses.
 Even better for you, they are even willing to spend more to do so.

 This day is Black Friday online!
 Cyber Monday is the busiest single day for online shopping.
-If you are doing e-commerce, you want to get your message out on every possible channel.
+If you are doing e-commerce, you want your message on every channel.
 And here is an extra tip: make sure your e-commerce site is functional and ready to rock.
 Cyber Monday is not the day to have any problems.